Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 Registered Electrical Contractor

-If the RCD suddenly starts to trip again after plugging in a particular item, you have likely found the cause.
+If suddenly the RCD starts tripping again shortly after plugging in one item in particular, then you’ve likely identified the specific cause.

-A circuit breaker that is not rated to the required level of the home’s electricity system might need to be replaced.
+The circuit breaker that exceeds the requirements for the home’s electrical system may need replacement.
 Professional electricians can visit homes for visual inspection to determine whether or not the RCD needs to be replaced.

 Each Residual-current Device is designed so that it trips when the current passing through it exceeds an a predetermined value.
-If the RCD’s maximum rating is too low it will trip without reason.
+The RCD will not trip if the rated value of its current is lower than it should.
 Your RCD may be tripping frequently.
-This could indicate that the current rating is incorrect and the RCD should be replaced.
+This could be a sign that your RCD has a wrong current rating.
+It should be replaced.

-An RCD of low quality can lead to premature tripping.
+A low-quality RCD can cause premature tripping.
 A genuine RCD will be able to reset itself in a matter of minutes.
 It should not trip while it’s resetting.
-Good quality RCDs will be able to withstand constant current for at minimum an hour.
+Good quality RCDs should be able to withstand the current that passes through them during a reset continuously for at least an hour without overheating.

-Maintaining a high standard of electrical safety is crucial.
-A shortcut is created when the resistance of a piece or wiring exceeds a certain amount of electricity.
+A high standard of safety in electrical wiring is vital.
+When the resistance of a piece wire is higher than a specified level, electricity will travel via a shortcut.
 If this path happens to include water or dampness, your RCD will trip to protect you from the risk of electrocution, which is probably why the RCD keeps tripping.

 It is best for a trained electrician to replace low quality RCD.
 This professional installation is usually necessary.
 It can even be dangerous for you to replace the RCD on your own.
 To avoid this, hire a trusted contractor.